Pipicallu/LemonTree/README.md

  * try section - As the brand is still relatively new the site is currently exhibiting a try section for consumers to get familiar with the product.
 This section features a simple address form and a call out section.

+ ## Future Features to implement:

+### major
+ * e-commerce or online store section added to the purchasing page.
+ *

+ ### minor
+ * recognitions and comments from code sources.
+ * recgonitions to images suppled from unsplash.

+#Technologies used.

+## Bootstrap
+Specificially its grid system to simplify the positioning of certain elements of the website as well as the navbar and pre-made classes for the forms on purchase.html

+## html
+Was used to structure the sections of the website as well as add in the links to the